Salary: Botswana

 In Botswana, salaries are almost entirely paid on a monthly basis with pay dates falling on different dates of the second half of the month.
 Pay day usually ranges from the 15th of the month to the last day.
 The date of disbursement of the salary is usually determined by the company and in some cases in conjunction with the recognized Workers Union.

 The Botswana Employment Act Cap 47:01 Chapter VII regulates the aspect of protection of wages in the contracts of employment.
 The minimum and maximum wage payment period with the exception of casual employees should not be less than one week or more than a month, and where not expressly stipulated a month is the default wage period per section 75 of the Act payable before the third working day after the wage period.
 The wages are to be paid during working hours at the place of employment, or in any other way, such as through a bank account with the consent of the employee.
 Salaries should be made in legal tender, however, part payment in kind is not prohibited provided it is appropriate for the personal use and benefit of employee and his family, and the value attributable to such payment in kind is fair and reasonable.
 The payment in kind should not exceed forty per cent of the total amount paid out to the employee.

-The minimum wage is set, adjusted and can even be abolished by the Minister on the advice of the Minimum Wages Advisory Board for specified trade categories.
-The stipulated categories include building, construction, hotel, catering, wholesale, watchmen, the domestic service sector, the agricultural sector etc. The current minimum wages set for these sectors are set out in the Subsidiary legislation in the Act.
+The minimum wage is set, adjusted, and may even be abolished by the Minister on the advice of the Minimum Wages Advisory Board for specified trade categories.
+These categories include building and construction, hotels, catering, wholesale, watchmen, domestic services, and the agricultural sector, among others.
+The current minimum wages for these sectors are set out in the subsidiary legislation under the Act.

 Women on maternity leave are entitled to 25% of their salaries as stipulated by the Employment Act but the majority of the companies pay out at about 50% for the period.

 Denmark

 Trilateral negotiations (Danish: "trepartsforhandlinger") between employers', employees' & state organizations determine a collective remuneration agreement for most Danish privately employed blue-collar employees for a period of typically 3 or 4 years.
 Such an agreement is known as an "overenskomst" or just OK and covers an agreement between a specific employee union ("fagforening"/"fagforbund") and a specific employer organization ("arbejdsgiverforening"/"arbejdsgiverorganisation").

 Political agreements made in 1997, known as "Ny Løn" (English: "new remuneration"), instigated a formal remuneration system that almost all employees in the Danish Government are employed under.
-An individual's remuneration consist of five components;
+An individual's remuneration consists of five components: